 The Bank currently separates the positions of Chief Executive Officer and Chairman of the Board.
-Rubens V. Amaral Jr. has served as Chief Executive Officer since August 1, 2012.
-Mr. Gonzalo Menéndez Duque qualifies as an "audit committee financial expert," as defined by the SEC in Item 407 of Regulation S-K. Mr. Gonzalo Menéndez Duque has served as Chairman of the Board since 2002 and from 1995 to 1998.
+Mr. N. Gabriel Tolchinsky has served as Chief Executive Officer since April 30, 2018.
+Mr. Gonzalo Menéndez Duque has served as Chairman of the Board since 2002 and previously from 1995 to 1998 and qualifies as an "audit committee financial expert," as defined by the SEC in Item 407 of Regulation S-K.

-In compliance with the Sarbanes-Oxley Act, Section 303A of the New York Stock Exchange Listed Company Manual, the Rules of the Superintendency of Banks of Panama, the Bank's organizational documents and charters of each of the following Board committees, a majority of the members of the Board of Directors, all members of the Audit and Compliance Committee, and all members of the Nomination and Compensation Committee of the Bank are independent directors.
+In compliance with the Sarbanes-Oxley Act, Section 303A of the New York Stock Exchange Listed Company Manual, the Rules of the Superintendency of Banks of Panama, the Bank's organizational documents and charters of each of the following Board committees, a majority of the members of the Board of Directors, all members of the Audit Committee, and all members of the Compensation Committee of the Bank are independent directors.